Dynamically induced cascading failures in power grids: Introduction

 \section{Introduction}

-Our daily lives heavily depend on the functioning of many natural and man-made networks, ranging from neuronal and gene regulatory networks over communication and transportation networks to electrical power grids \cite{Newman2010,Latora2017}.
+Our daily lives heavily depend on the functioning of many natural and man-made networks, ranging from neuronal and gene regulatory networks to communication systems, transportation networks and electrical power grids \cite{Newman2010,Latora2017}.
 Understanding the robustness of these networks with respect to random failures and to targeted attacks is of outmost importance for preventing system outages with severe implications \cite{Albert2000}.
-Recent examples, as the 2003 blackout in the Northeastern United States \cite{USBlackout2003}, the major European blackout in 2006 \cite{Elektrizitaet2006} or the Indian blackout in 2012 \cite{CERC2012} have shown that initially local and small events can trigger large area outages of electric supply networks affecting millions of people, with severe economic and political consequences \cite{Bialek2007}.
-For this reason, cascading failures have been studied intensively in statistical physics, and different network topologies and non-local effects have been considered and analyzed \cite{Witthaut2015,Simonsen2008,Rohden2016,Plietzsch2016,Hines2010,Brum13}.
+Recent examples, as the 2003 blackout in the Northeastern United States \cite{USBlackout2003}, the major European blackout in 2006 \cite{UCTE_Report2007} or the Indian blackout in 2012 \cite{CERC2012}, have shown that initially local and small events can trigger large area outages of electric supply networks affecting millions of people, with severe economic and political consequences \cite{Bialek2007}.
+Cascading events will become more likely in the future due to increasing load \cite{Pesc14} and additional fluctuations in the grid \cite{Schaefer2018}.
+For this reason cascading failures have been studied intensively in statistical physics, and different network topologies and non-local effects have been considered and analyzed \cite{Simonsen2008,Hines2010,Brum13,Pahwa2014,Witthaut2015, Plietzsch2016,Rohden2016,Manik2017,Ronellenfitsch2017}.
 Complementary studies have employed simplified topologies that admit analytical insights, for instance in terms of percolation theory \cite{Callaway2000} or minimum coupling \cite{Lozano2012}.
-Results have shown, for instance, the robustness of scale-free networks \cite{Albert2000,Albert2004,Boccaletti2006}, or the vulnerability of multiplex networks \cite{Buldyrev2010, Boccaletti2014,Battiston2014}.
+Results have shown, for instance, the robustness of scale-free networks \cite{Albert2000,Albert2004,Boccaletti2006}, or the vulnerability of multiplex networks \cite{Buldyrev2010, Boccaletti2014,Battiston2014,Scala2016}.